 Each student at Randolph Community College is expected to maintain satisfactory progress toward a certificate, diploma, or degree.
 At the end of each semester a student's cumulative grade point average is examined.
-For the purpose of identifying students on academic probation, grade point averages will be computed upon the basis of all credit hours attempted (for which grades of A, B, C, D, F and WF are received).
+For the purpose of identifying students on academic probation, grade point averages will be computed upon the basis of all credit hours attempted (for which grades of "A," "B," "C," "D," "F" or "WF" are received).